xordspar0/squirrelbot/README.md

-SquirrelBot
+Squirrelbot
 ===========

-SquirrelBot is a Telegram bot that saves links that you send it for viewing later.
+Squirrelbot is a Telegram bot that saves links that you send it for viewing later.
 Currently, it only saves Youtube videos and formats them for easy viewing in Kodi.
 On the roadmap are handling videos from other websites and saving arbitrary links in a personal RSS feed.